Xilinx/ml-suite/notebooks/README.md

 # Jupyter Notebooks
 The Jupyter Notebooks provide easy to use tutorials on how to use the xfDNN tools and deploy models within the Xilinx ML Suite.

+Note for AWS users: The ml-suite AMI on the AWS marketplace already has Jupyter installed, and it will auto-start the notebooks shortly after you launch the EC2 instance.
+You just need to navigate via a web-browser to \<public-dns\>:8888

 ## Installation
 1. Install Jupyter on the remote system (We recommend doing this inside your Anaconda environment).